RedHatGov/devsecops-workshop-code/README.md

 #### vars/CLUSTER/devsecops.yml

 This mostly contains switches to enable or disable workshop services and infrastructure.
 It's also where you configure the pull token for students to use a Service Account on the terms-based registry for JBoss images.

+## Quay problems

+Quay is sometimes flakey.
+I don't know what else to say about it.
+Sometimes it fails non-deterministically to deploy and emits very little troubleshooting information.
+Once it's up it generally behaves better, but getting it there is a little weird some times.
+You can take the following steps to completely uninstall Quay and the Quay Operator to try redeploying them:

+   1. Open the console (note that the console route may have changed during deployment), sign in as an administrator, and navigate to _Operators_ -> _Installed Operators_.
+   1. Change to the _quay-enterprise_ project.
+   1. Click on the Red Hat Quay operator.
+   1. Navigate to the QuayEcosystem tab of the operator page.
+   1. Use the three-dots menu to the right of the QuayEcosystem named _quayecosystem_ and choose "Delete QuayEcosystem."
+   1. Wait for the resources to be cleaned up - you can track the pods in _Workloads_ -> _Pods_ and the storage resources in _Storage_ -> _Persistent Volume Claims_.
+   1. Head back to the _Installed Operators_ listing and click the three-dots menu to the right of the Red Hat Quay operator, choosing "Uninstall Operator."
+   1. Head to _Home_ -> _Projects_ and scroll down to the _quay-enterprise` project.
+Click the three-dots menu to the right of it and choose "Delete Project."
+   1. Wait for the project to disappear from the listing, then rerun the command that got you to a failed Quay.
+It will probably just work now!

 ## Contributing